-- 23. The above arrangements result in a total investment of £4.8 million by the County Council through the Lloyds Banking Group (£4.5 million in cash) and the Mansfield Building Society (£300,000 non-cash through guarantees) either directly or through Broxtowe BC, Bassetlaw DC and Ashfield DC, with a total investment into the County of £6.6 million when the investments made by our district partners are included. - 24.
-It is clear that the LAMS schemes launched to date have been successful both in allowing a large number of first time buyers to obtain finance towards their homes which they wouldn't otherwise have been able to do and stimulating the local housing market.
-There are obvious additional benefits into the local economy through providing this type of support. - 25.
-It is noticeable that no loans have been completed through the partnership with Mansfield Building Society, despite the wide promotion by Ashfield District Council, Bassetlaw District Council and the County Council's Communications team. - 26.
-Promotion in both Bassetlaw and Ashfield has included a launch event with press coverage, posters and publicity material in council buildings, messages via the Council's intranet, website and social media and an article in All About Ashfield (March 2014 edition) which is distributed to all homes in Ashfield. - 27.
-In addition, the County Council has promoted the LAMS scheme countywide on a number of occasions through news releases, case studies, council publications and social media messages, signposting people to the County Council's dedicated web pages at www.nottinghamshire.gov.uk/mortgages where they can access information on the scheme in their area, covering both Mansfield Building Society and Lloyds. - 28.
-A further press release, case study and County Life magazine article is planned in the coming months.
-The communications team has made contact with Mansfield Building Society to encourage them to carry out further marketing of the scheme in branches and the local media themselves.
+- 30. The above arrangements result in a total investment of £4.8 million by the County Council through the Lloyds Banking Group (£4.5 million in cash) and the Mansfield Building Society (£300,000 non-cash through guarantees) either directly or through Broxtowe BC, Bassetlaw DC and Ashfield DC.
+With a total investment into the County of £6.6 million when including the investments made by our district partners. - 31.It is clear that the LAMS schemes partnered by Lloyds have been successful both in allowing a large number of first time buyers to obtain finance towards their homes which they wouldn't otherwise have been able to do and stimulating the local housing market.
+There are obvious additional benefits into the local economy through providing this type of support. - 32.
+It is noticeable that no loans have been completed through the partnership with Mansfield Building Society, despite the wide promotion by Ashfield District Council, Bassetlaw District Council and the County Council's Communications teams. - 33.
+Promotion in both Bassetlaw and Ashfield included a launch event with press coverage, posters and publicity material in council buildings, messages via the Council's intranet, website and social media and an article in All About Ashfield which is distributed to all homes in Ashfield. - 34.
+In addition, the County Council promoted the LAMS scheme countywide on a number of occasions through news releases, case studies, council publications and social media messages, signposting people to the County Council's dedicated web pages at www.nottinghamshire.gov.uk/mortgages where they can access information on the scheme in their area, covering both Mansfield Building Society and Lloyds.

-Implications of the Government's 'Help to Buy' scheme and the future of LAMS
+Implications of the Government's 'Help to Buy' Scheme and the future of LAMS

-- 29. The Government's national flagship 'Help To Buy' scheme was introduced in April 2013 and applied to first time buyers only who were purchasing new build properties worth up to £600,000.
+35. The Government's national flagship Help To Buy Scheme was introduced in April 2013 and applied to first time buyers only who were purchasing new build properties worth up to £600,000.
 The scheme was extended in October 2013 to cover new homes and re-sale properties up until 2020.
-The details of these proposals are similar to the Nottinghamshire LAMS, offering buyers the ability to borrow with only a 5 per cent deposit, with the Government providing a guarantee up to 20 per cent of the home loan value. - 30.In September 2013 the Lloyds Banking Group announced their withdrawal from LAMS as the Government announced the intention to accelerate phase 2 of the 'Help to Buy' scheme to the 7 October 2013.
-The Lloyds Banking Group, through the Halifax, and the Royal Bank of Scotland (including its NatWest brand) were the early adopters to the scheme and more banks joined the government's scheme over the proceeding months. - 31.Lloyds's suspension of the local authority mortgage scheme continues and they have made no announcement as to when they may re-open the scheme.
-Consequently, for all intents and purposes, although we have schemes open at present, the future for further LAMS in Nottinghamshire would appear suspended.
-As per our previous experience, if Lloyds do re-
+The details of these proposals are similar to the Nottinghamshire

+- 36.LAMS, offering buyers the ability to borrow with only a 5 per cent deposit, with the Government providing a guarantee up to 20 per cent of the home loan value. - 37.
+In September 2013 the Lloyds Banking Group announced their withdrawal from LAMS as the Government announced the intention to accelerate phase 2 of the 'Help to Buy' scheme to the 7 October 2013.
+The Lloyds Banking Group, through the Halifax, and the Royal Bank of Scotland (including its NatWest brand) were the early adopters to the scheme and more banks joined the government's scheme over the proceeding months. - 38.Lloyds's have now confirmed that they will be closing all live LAMS schemes on 31 July 2016 due to slow take up.
+This is because, since launching the most recent schemes, there is now so much competition on the high street from other lenders due to access to schemes such as Help to Buy etc. We have been in discussion with Lloyds for some time now and have successfully managed to keep the schemes open for as long as possible.